dinusebastianbalan/btc-app/README.md

   - Average value over the last 10 minutes.
 - Service API is a REST API service, which exposes a single controller that responds 200 status code on GET requests.
 - NGINX Ingress controller deployed, and corresponding ingress rules for Service BTC and Service API.
-- Service BTC can not be able to communicate with Service API.
+- Service BTC cannot be able to communicate with Service API.